eduvpn/documentation/SCALING.md

 configured.
 Dedicated network interfaces, for example using IOMMU may also increase the performance.

-The current architecture limits the number of OpenVPN processes to 16 per profile.
-It makes sense to match the number of CPU cores with the number of OpenVPN processes.
-So up to 16 cores per server (profile) makes sense.
-It is in no way required to start with 16 cores for a VM server, but it is possible to slowly grow to 16 cores when the VPN server use increases.

 A CPU with AES-NI (hardware accelerated AES) is highly recommended.
 It will substantially improve the performance.